Jutho/TensorKit.jl/docs/src/man/tensors.md

 data.
 However, this represents only one possibility, as there is no canonically unique way to embed the tensor product of two spaces `V₁ ⊗ V₂` in a new space `V = fuse(V₁⊗V₂)`.
 Such a mapping can always be accompagnied by a basis transform.
-However, one particular choice is created by the function `isomorphism`, or for `EuclideanSpace` spaces, `unitary`.
+However, one particular choice is created by the function `isomorphism`, or for `EuclideanProduct` spaces, `unitary`.
 Hence, we can join or fuse two indices of a tensor by first constructing `u = unitary(fuse(space(t, i) ⊗ space(t, j)), space(t, i) ⊗ space(t, j))` and then contracting this map with indices `i` and `j` of `t`, as explained in the section on [contracting tensors](@ref ss_tensor_contraction).
 Note, however, that a typical algorithm